-Everyone makes mistakes, but removing them requires the right tool.
+Everyone makes mistakes, but undoing them requires the right tool.
 There are many types of erasers on the market.
-Most are manual, which are great, but have a tendency to smudge your beautiful pencil work.
+Most are manual, which is great, but they have a tendency to smudge your beautiful pencil work.

 Whether you’re a beginning art student or an industry professional, this buyer’s guide explains everything you need to know to find the best electric eraser for you.

 Affiliate disclosure: Articles on Tiny Workshops may contain affiliate links.

 Best electric erasers: Quick picks